icela/FriceEngine/help.md

 ## org.frice.game.utils.message.FDialog
 Class.<br/>
 To show dialogs on screen.
-Very simple, I think there's no need to write a doc for it.
+Very simple, I think there's no need to write a doc for it.<br/>
+Constructor needs a context.

+##